dsaborg/sequence/README.md

     assertThat(square, is(squares[y++]));
 ```

-Naturally no documentation of a sequential processing library would be complete without an example of how to compute fibonacci in it:
+There is full support for infinite recursive `Sequences`, including termination at a known value.
+Example of how to
+compute Fibonacci:

 ```
 Sequence<Integer> fibonacci = Sequence.recurse(Pair.of(0, 1), p -> Pair.of(p.second(), p.apply(Integer::sum)))
-                                      .map(Pair::first);
+                                      .map(Pair::first)
+                                      .until(55);
 assertThat(fibonacci.limit(10), contains(0, 1, 1, 2, 3, 5, 8, 13, 21, 34));
 ```

-Please go ahead and give it a try, and experience a leaner way to Stream your Sequences!
+Go ahead give it a try, and experience a leaner way to Stream your Sequences!